MarcoMorawec/startuphackme/README.md

-A simple App to get great feedback from successful founders
+A simple App to get great feedback from successful founders.

+Coded by your @marcomorawec and @igirard

 __To DO__